-While, PDPC's proposal in Section 2.49 improves upon other similar data portability requirements, there remain a number of unresolved policy and technical questions with respect to data protection and security in the context of data portability, many of which are sector-specific.
+Here, PDPC's proposal (2.49) improves upon other similar data portability requirements.
+There remain a number of unresolved policy and technical questions with respect to data protection and security in the context of data portability, many of which are sector-specific.
 Key questions include:

-1. What data should be freely portable?

-• Individuals should have the ability to transmit their data to different organisations.
+- 1. What data should be freely portable?
+Individuals should have the ability to transmit their data to different organisations.
 But what exactly is their data?
 What happens when one person wants to transfer data that is associated with another person?
 Who "owns" that data?
-How should commercially confidential or proprietary information or derived data be identified in particular sectors?

-- 2. How should organisations protect privacy while enabling portability? - Does the transferring party bear any responsibility if an individual ports their data to a third party that misuses their data?
-Can a transferring organisation impose some baseline data protection restrictions even when carrying out a transfer to comply with a portability request.
-If so, which conditions or limitations of liability are appropriate? - 3.
-When individuals' data is transferred, who is accountable if the data is misused or otherwise improperly protected?
+How should commercially confidential or proprietary information or derived data be identified in particular sectors? - 2.
+How should organisations protect privacy while enabling portability?
+Does the transferring party bear any responsibility if an individual ports his or her data to a third party that misuses their data?
+Can a transferring organisation impose some baseline data protection restrictions even when carrying out a transfer to comply with a portability request?
+If so, which conditions or limitations of liability are appropriate?

+3. When individuals' data is transferred, who is accountable if the data is misused or otherwise improperly protected?

-Sectoral codes of practise based on an existing global standard and that address consumer safeguards, counterparty assurance, interoperability, and security of data could help shed light on specific answers to the above challenges to implementing data portability mechanisms and provide information to individuals about the obligations on transferring and recipient organisations.
-The codes of practise could require entities to implement privacy and security safeguards appropriate to particular sectors before receiving user-requested data.
+Sectoral codes of practice that address consumer safeguards, counterparty assurance, interoperability, and security of data could help shed light on specific answers to the above challenges to implementing data portability mechanisms and provide information to individuals about the obligations on transferring and recipient organisations.
+The codes of practice could require entities to implement privacy and security safeguards appropriate to particular sectors before receiving user-requested data.
 Compliant organisations could then be identified with a seal or other certification and would be eligible to receive data from transferring organisations pursuant to portability requests.

-A seal or certification associated with a code of practise could also provide users with at-a-glance information about the practises of a third party organisation, and service providers that port data to compliant recipients could be exempted from liability in the event data is misused or improperly processed following a user's data portability request.
+A seal or certification associated with a code of practice could also provide users with at-a-glance information about the practices of a third party organisation, and service providers that port data to compliant recipients could be exempted from liability in the event data is misused or improperly processed following a user's data portability request.